List of cities by homicide rate

-The following article is a list of cities sorted by homicide rates in the world.
+The following article is a list of cities sorted by homicide rates in the world, excluding active war zones.
 The homicide rate of a city is an imprecise tool for comparison, as the population within city borders may not best represent an urban or metropolitan area with varying rates in different areas.

-Rankings (2022)
+Rankings (2023–2024)

-The following 50 cities have the highest homicide rates in the world of all cities not at war, with a population of at least 300,000 people, and all relevant data available online.
+The following 50 cities have the highest homicide rates in the world of all cities not at war, with a population of at least 300,000 people.
+For cities without data prior to 2023 or 2024, figures are based upon 2022 data from El Consejo Ciudadano para la Seguridad Pública y la Justicia Penal (The Citizen Council for Public Security and Criminal Justice), an advocacy group from Mexico City.

-This list reproduces the lists in the two cited sources, and does not incorporate data from other sources.